soumyadip1997/qepsilon/README.md

 --output-location  Location for storing the output features

-# Or alternatively download the preprocessed data
+# Or download the preprocessed data

 To save time all the above features can be downloaded from the links below-